MATH-1300-LN01&WBP01

 - Reading: Section 8.5 (pages 559–565) from the textbook.

-- Exercises due on November 17 Friday
+- Exercises due on November 19 Tuesday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - Fill in the blank with more than one word: